-a) Manual operation.
+a) Manual operation

-• - per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 4.5 gold centimes ^{a)} - for the manual international exchange in the country of origin or destination 100 gold centimes b) for a manual international exchange in a transit country 100 gold centimes ^{b)} Se miautomatic and automatic operation per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 3 gold centimes ^{a)} for the semiautomatic international exchange in the country of origin: operating cost 80 gold centimes 20 gold centimes ^{b)} Total 100 gold centimes for the automatic international exchange in the country of origin 20 gold centimes b) for the semiautomatic international exchange in the country of destination 12 gold centimes ^{b)}

-- for an automatic international transit exchange (in a transit country) 18 gold centimes ^{b)}
+per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 4 gold centimes a) for the manual international exchange in the country of origin or destination 200 gold centimes b) - for a manual international exchange in a transit country 200 gold centimes b) Semi-automatic and automatic operation per 100 km of international circuit (excluding any national circuit required for connecting the international exchange to the national exchange serving the subscriber) 2 gold centimes a) - for the semi-automatic international exchange in the country of origin 180 gold centimes b) - for the automatic international exchange in the country of origin 18 gold centimes b) for the automatic and semi-automatic international exchange in the country of destination (including code 11 and 12 operator service) 11 gold centimes b) - for an automatic international transit exchange (in a transit country).
+16 gold centimes b)

-^{a)} The standard rates adopted for the line elements per 100 km of circuit and per minute may not be appropriate to some small capacity submarine cables.
-In these cases the rates should be fixed by agreement among the parties concerned, preferably by introduction of a correction factor to the standard rates.
+a) The standard rates adopted for the line element per 100 km of circuit and per minute may not be appropriate to some small capacity submarine cables.
+In these cases the rates should be fixed by agreement among the parties concerned.

-^{b)} This share includes the cost of the transmission equipments for one extremity in terminal operation and for two extremities in transit operation.
+b) This share includes the cost of the transmission equipments for one extremity in terminal operation and for two extremities in transit operation.